 So if we chose to eat almonds with the skins we are able to digest the almonds and gain its nutrients, though maybe not as efficiently as if we ate soaked almonds without the skins.
-Also the almond skin is made of insoluble fiber which helps to clean the digestive track.
+Also the almond skin is made of insoluble fiber which helps to clean the digestive tract.

 Almond skins contain a combination of antioxidants and vitamin E which work together synergistically to protect cells from being damaged by free radicals, and research suggests that this combination in almond skins work synergistically to prevent LDL cholesterol from being oxidized, promoting heart health.

 What Does This Mean For The Almonds I Eat?

 I basically soak almonds half the time I eat them.
 They taste a little different both ways and since I like how they taste both ways, I eat them both ways.
 I also eat a lot of almonds so soaking half of the almonds and removing their skin will reduce some of my tannin intake, give me the opportunity to find some of them sprouted, plus not overtax my digestive with an enormous amount of insoluble fiber.

 Eating the other half of the almonds not soaked, I gain the benefits of the nutrients in the the almond skin and the insoluble fiber to help clean my digestive tract.
 I guess a just found a balance.